1 Corinthians 6 – Lawsuits and Loose Living

 Now therefore, it is already an utter failure for you that you go to law against one another.
 Why do you not rather accept wrong?
 Why do you not rather let yourselves be cheated?

 a.
-The Corinthians were just like modern Americans: addicted to their own “rights.”
+It is already an utter failure for you that you go to law against one another: The Corinthians were just like modern Americans: addicted to their own “rights.”
 But in clinging to their rights so fiercely, they had already shown utter failure.
 Just by going to court against your brother, you already lose.

 b.
-It would be better to accept wrong.
+Why do you not rather accept wrong: It would be better to accept wrong.
 It would be better to let yourselves be cheated than to defend your “rights” at the expense of God’s glory and the higher good of His kingdom.

 i.
 Paul called this man to do something hard: to give up what he deserved for the higher good of God and His kingdom.
 But the man who was wronged should not think Paul was asking him to take a loss.
 No one who accepts wrong for the sake of God’s glory will be a loser.